MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2021/install-ltsc-preview.md

 > - Office LTSC 2021 is generally available on the [Volume Licensing Service Center (VLSC)](https://www.microsoft.com/licensing/servicecenter/default.aspx) as of September 16, 2021.
 > - For steps on how to update your preview installation to Office LTSC 2021, see [Update Office LTSC 2021 Preview to Office LTSC 2021](update-from-preview.md).

 > [!NOTE]
-> - This is pre-release documentation for a preview program and is subject to change.
+> - This article is for a preview program and is subject to change.
+The preview expires on January 17, 2022.
 >
+> - This preview program is intended for organizations that expect to buy and deploy Office LTSC 2021, the new volume licensed (perpetual) version of Office.
+>
-> - This preview program is intended for organizations that expect to buy and deploy the new volume licensed (perpetual) version of Office that is scheduled to be released later this year.
-This preview program isn’t intended for organizations that have already purchased and deployed Office from a Microsoft 365 (or Office 365) plan.
+> - This preview program isn’t intended for organizations that have already purchased and deployed Office from a Microsoft 365 (or Office 365) plan.
 >
 > - This preview program isn't intended for home users of Office.